|

-The solstices in Orkney - extremes of light and
+solstices — extremes of light and dark

-Orkney summers are long with almost
+O rkney summers are long, with almost

 over 18 hours.
-This is contrasted sharply by the long dark winter
+This is contrasted sharply by the long, dark, winter

-the horizon again around 3.30 pm.
+the horizon again around 3.30pm.

 This is due to the high latitude

 of Orkney (59 degrees north).
-At the midsummer

-solstice the sun rises in the north-east around 4 am, before setting
+solstice, the sun rises in the north-east, around 4am, before setting

-again in the north-west at around 10.30 pm.
-As such the sun shines
+again, in the north-west, at around 10.30pm.
+As such, the sun shines

 for six hours on north facing surfaces and is in the sky for some